 STRATEGY What do we do to meet the strategy?
-Where is this By WHOM found?

-• Gympie Flexible School provide paid time for casual and part time staff to complete training 3.8 All staff and other personnel complete annual student protection training offered by the school/entity that includes updates to legislation/reporting obligations QLD/NT Risk and Compliance Officer assigns online training annually.
-HOC, AHOC's and Regional team provides face to face training with new staff within their first six months Principal provides support to Student Protection Contacts Student Protection Contacts attends additionally training annually A register of all employees, other personnel and volunteers who complete the training is kept schools can not assess this at school can only when asked for SLS TASS HR Principal, Regional Support Team, HOC, AHOCs and Child Protection Contacts.
-3.9 Our school gives our employees opportunities to attend courses relating to the wellbeing of students/children Professional development goals are discussed during probation and annual review (professional annual conversations) School offers a range of regular professional development opportunities around wellbeing of children and young people annually TASS HR Principal, Regional Support Team, HOC, AHOCs, Delegate 3.10 Where there is a complaint or allegation in relation to an employee, other personnel or volunteer/placement of inappropriate behaviour or misconduct we take appropriate management action which includes following the requirements of the EREA Code of Conduct and EREA Student/Child Protection Processes and Guidelines Record complaints as per our policy and guidelines Inappropriate behaviours flyers/ posters and information available and displayed at the school Performance management procedures Policy Connect EREA/School Website School Reception Principal, HOC 3.11 Our school helps employees who require support to access the EREAFS Employee Assistance Program (EAP). • EAP flyers and posters are visible in staff and administration rooms and is covered in the induction process School Reception Staff Room SLS HOC , AHOCs, Delegate
+Where is this found? ву WНОМ Noosa FS provide paid time for casual and part time staff to complete training 3.8 All staff and other personnel complete annual student protection training offered by the school/entity that includes updates to legislation/reporting obligations QLD/NT region Risk and Compliance Officer assigns online training annually HOC, AHOC's and Network team provides face to face training with new staff within their first six months Principal provides support to Student Protection Contacts Student Protection Contacts attends additionally training annually A register of all employees, other personnel and volunteers who complete the training is kept.
+SLS TASS HR Principal, Network Support Team, HOC, AHOCs and Child Protection Contacts.
+3.9 Our school gives our employees opportunities to attend courses relating to the wellbeing of students/children Professional development goals are discussed during probation and annual review (professional annual conversations) School offers a range of regular professional development opportunities around wellbeing of children and young people annually TASS HR Principal, Network Support Team, HOC, AHOCs, Delegate

+3.10 Where there is a complaint or allegation in relation to an employee, other personnel or volunteer/placement of inappropriate behaviour or misconduct we take appropriate management action which includes following the requirements of the EREA Code of Conduct and EREA Student/Child Protection Processes and Guidelines Record complaints as per our policy and guidelines Inappropriate behaviours flyers/ posters and information available and displayed at the school.
+Performance management procedures Policy Connect EREA/School Website School Reception Principal, HOC 3.11 Our school helps employees who require support to access the EREA Employee Assistance Program (EAP).
+EAP flyers and posters are visible in staff and administration rooms and is covered in the induction process School Reception Staff Room SLS HOC , AHOCs, Delegate Othe r EREA Support for the wellbeing of students /children

 STRATEGY What do we do to meet the strategy?
 Where is this found?
 By WHOM 3.12 Employees are made aware of policies, processes and resources developed by the school/entity to support the care and wellbeing of students/children from time to time at staff meetings, 'in-service' days and staff notices.
-All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREAFS's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct.
-Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Regional Support Team HOC, AHOCs, Delegate 3.13 Policies and processes are accessible to staff and volunteers/placements locally at school.
-All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREAFS's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Regional Support Team HOC, AHOC, Delegate 3.14 All staff who work with young people provide pastoral care, personal safety strategies and support for marginalised students and students who may be at risk of being harmed.
-Personal learning plans developed for every young person that includes their wellbeing needs.
-Individual student safety plans are developed when required Student Management Folders TASS Student Record All FLC staff - HOC, AHOC, Delegate
+All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREA's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Network Support Team, HOC, AHOCs, Delegate 3.13 Policies and processes are accessible to staff and volunteers/placements locally at school.
+All staff have access to the schools Policy Connect website and are provided with training in how to use this resource (Induction) All staff are notified via email and at staff meetings of any amendments to EREA's policies and or school related processes and resources available All staff are to undertake key mandatory training annually including EREA Code of Conduct Policy Connect Meeting Minutes Internal Staff Communication SLS Principal, Network Support Team, HOC, AHOC, Delegate

+3.14 All staff who work with young people provide pastoral care, personal safety strategies and support for marginalised students and students who may be at risk of being harmed. includes their wellbeing needs. • Individual student safety plans are developed when required T. Student Management Folders FASS Student Record All FLC staff - HOC, AHOC, Delegate ------ --- -- -- ---